elh/whodunit/README.md

 ```

 ### TODO:
-* Support more rule (hint) types.
+* Support more rule types.
 I am starting very simple but this is easily extensible.
 Take inspiration from logic puzzles and add rules thematic to murder mysteries.
+* Support constraining the solution that are not presented as rules. e.g. "The solution must be that dave is guilty, but that should not be directly given away by a rule".
+* Make the additional details on rules optional.
+Probably only the actual goal is strictly required.
 * Support user-defined constraints. e.g. Never generate a rule that on its own gives away who is guilty.
 * Intelligently sort rules to optimize solving.
 * Steer generation to produce "good" puzzles. e.g. at a tunable level of difficulty.
 * Support an interactive mode of puzzle generation where all rules are not all created at once.
 * Improve rule copy.
+Not a priority until rule set is more developed.
+Maybe this should always be a caller-sided problem.